 - lodge a tax return.

-- have a total super balance across all of your super funds of less than $1.6 million as at 30 June of the previous financial year.
-The total super balance limit will increase to $1.7 million from 1 July 2021.
+- have a total super balance across all of your super funds of less than $1.7 million as at 30 June of the previous financial year.

 - not have exceeded your non-concessional contributions cap across all your super funds.
 To check the amount of non-concessional contributions for your Australian Catholic Superannuation account, log in online.
 You can find this information in the ‘Super balance history’ section under the ‘Dashboard’ tab.

 If you’re between the ages of 67 and 70, you must fulfill a work test that shows you were employed for at least 40 hours over a consecutive 30-day period before you can make voluntary super contributions.

 You do not need to apply for the co-contribution as the ATO would work out if you are eligible.
 Find out the eligibility criteria from the ATO website.

 If your total income is equal to or less than $41,112 for the 2021/2022 financial year and you make one or several contributions amounting to $1,000 to your super account, the Government will match your eligible super contributions by 50 cents per dollar, up to a maximum co-contribution of $500 per year.

 If your total income is between $41,112 and $56,112 during the 2021/2022 financial year, your maximum entitlement will reduce progressively as your income rises.